 - If you have any questions regarding the submission process, please contact us at molelo <at> hawaii.edu

 At the moment, we accept submissions in the following languages: English, Vietnamese, Chinese, Japanese, Korean, Spanish, Filipino, Hawaiian, Hawai‘i Creole, Marshallese, and Samoan (but other languages are also welcome!).
 Your work will be read, reviewed and sometimes edited by another competent speaker of the submitted language(s).

 How is my summary evaluated?

-Summaries submitted to Multiʻōlelo will be reviewed by a professional reader in the field for its content accuracy and accessibility.
+Summaries submitted to Multiʻōlelo will be reviewed by a professional reader in the field for their content accuracy and accessibility.
 Download the following rubric (review sheet) to know more about the evaluation criteria.

 Can I add this to my CV?

 Your contributions to Multiʻōlelo count as a form of community/professional service.
 Consider adding a section called Research Dissemination in your CV and use the template below:

 Author, A. A (Name in L1, if applicable).
 (Year of publication on Multiʻōlelo).
 Title of Summary (Translation into English, if applicable).
 Multiʻōlelo Summary of Author of the original article (Year of publication) in Journal/Book. link.

 Díez-Ortega, M. (2019).
 Selección y uso de tareas comunicativas (Selection and Use of Communicative Tasks).
 Multiʻōlelo Summary of Pica, Kanagy, & Falodun (2009) in Task-based language teaching: A reader (pp. 171-192). multiolelo.com/2019/04/02/seleccion-y-uso-de-tareas-comunicativas.